Attention Landlords, Relatives, Neighbors and Friends of Tenants Exhibiting Hoarding and Cluttering Behaviors:

 Adult Protective Services -

-Please contact the Adult Protective Services Unit (APS) of the San Francisco Department of Social Services BEFORE an eviction notice is issued based on hoarding and cluttering behaviors.
-APS can provide early intervention and assistance to San Francisco elders (65+) and adults with disabilities (ages 18-64 years) whose physical or mental condition restricts his/her ability to protect his/her rights.
+As part of the San Francisco Human Services Agency’s Department of Disability and Aging Services, the Adult Protective Services unit (APS) works with older adults and adults with disabilities on finding solutions to remediate their situation.
+With their agreement and cooperation, APS develops a service plan.
+Please contact APS before an eviction notice is issued based on hoarding and cluttering behaviors.
+APS can provide early intervention and assistance to San Francisco elders (60+) and adults with disabilities (ages 18-59 years) whose physical or mental condition restricts their ability to protect their rights.
 APS provides short-term case management and crisis intervention services for San Francisco residents, connecting the individuals to the services needed to ensure their on-going safety.
 The focus is on maintaining individuals in their own homes.
 Services include: emergency shelter/in-home protection, counseling, and tangible services.
 The services are free and voluntary; individuals may refuse them.

-Adult Protective Services is located at 875 Stevenson Street, 3rd Floor, San Francisco, CA 94103.
-You can call their 24-hour hotline at 415-557-5230 seven days a week for assistance, referrals and information.
+Adult Protective Services is located at 2 Gough Street, San Francisco, CA 94103.
+You can call the APS 24-hour hotline at (800) 814-0009 seven days a week for assistance, referrals and information.

 Mental Health Association of San Francisco -